Mariede/zenos/README.md

 This project is a remembrance and a tribute to the awesome and wonderful **8-bit Gauntlet** (nintendinho :heart:)!

 ```
 It will be converted to a React application one day (lol)!
-A real playable map is easier to be done and may be there sooner =)) Thank's
+A real playable map is easier to be done and may be there sooner
-Better collision/actions code should be done too, especially to have circle iterations
+Better collision/actions code should be done too, especially to have circle iterations =))
 ```

 ## Player entity